 Formulate Questions

 Once students have a clear understanding of what they are looking for or would like to know, they can begin to plan the inquiry.
 The students must first clearly formulate the question of interest to clarify the intent of the inquiry.
 A question of interest is a question that can only be answered from variable data.
 So, "How many children are there in your family?" is not a question of interest, since the answer is fixed (for example, three children) and does not depend on variable data.
 However, "How many children per family are there among the students in the class group?" is a question of interest, since to answer it, it is first necessary to collect data relating to the number of children in each of the students' families.
-In the light of the answers obtained, it will then be possible to conclude, for example, that in the majority of the families of the students, there are two children.
+In the light of the answers obtained, it will then be possible to conclude, for example, that in the majority of the students’ families, there are two children.

 Teachers need to help students understand the importance of getting the question of interest right and ensuring that it accurately reflects what they are looking for.
 Students should also learn to recognize that the choice of the question of interest affects the type of inquiry that should then be conducted.
 The following are some examples of questions of interest that students might address.
 Each question is accompanied by the type of inquiry it suggests.